 - Peel daikon or Kohlrabi and chop them into matchsticks too.
 If you’re using cabbage, chop also into matchsticks.

 - Put all the veggies in a large bowl and sprinkle a tablespoonful of salt over the veggies.
 Use your hand to massage the salt into all the vegetable bits so all of them have contact with the salt.
 Set it aside for 5-10 min so the water is drained out of the vegetable.

 - In the meantime make the brine: Mix the sugar, water and vinegar.
 Stir well until the sugar is melt.

 - Check your vegetables.
 You will see some water drawn out in the bottom of the bowl.
 Drain the water.
-Slightly squeeze the vegetable to loose more water.
+Place the salted vegetable in a sieve, place it under running water for 1-2 seconds to rinse off excess salt.
+Squeeze water.
 Now the vegetables are pickled.

 - Transfer the pickled vegetables into clean jars.
 Fill the jar with the brine, Push the vegetable down to make sure all the vegetables are submerged under the brine.